GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ml_tests/pytorch/dino/README-usage.md

 ### Dino Model Logs: container_artifacts/dino-experiment/
 checkpoint*.pth - Model checkpointing.
-log.txt - Contains the standard ouput we get after execution of DINO model.
+log.txt - Contains the model learning parameter value after each epoch.

-### Steps to debug Offline
+### Steps to run the model on VM
 1. Create an A2 GPU instance with 8 GPU on GCP console.
 2. Create a Working directory, and sets the KOKORO_ARTIFACTS_DIR environment variable - with current working directory.